 Tessitura output sets that return multiple rows per subscriber won't successfully import into WordFly.
 Any output set element that has a * returns multiple rows and cannot be used.
 This includes popular data such as performance date and performance name.

-Example of output set elements that return multiple rows (any elements with a *),
+In v12.5 Tessitura, output set elements that return multiple rows have a * next to the name,

 We know there might be occasions where this will come up.
 Let's look at what you can do as a workaround.